I live and work in North Devon, UK.

 This website is a selected collection of artwork from the last few years.
 I have chosen to focus on this particular body of work as it is reflective of my current practice.

-My other interests include growing veg, herbs, flowers and fruit; visual astronomy; rural folk magic; buddhism; and electronic music.
-Recently I have been learning to ride horses.
+My other interests include gardening and permaculture; visual astronomy; rural folk magic; buddhism; electronic music, and learning to ride horses.

 2011, MA Fine Art: Contemporary Practice, University College Falmouth, Cornwall.